SarthakRagwan/Signed-Multiplier/README.md

 **Inputs**

-  A : M-bit signed multiplicand
+  - A : M-bit signed multiplicand

-  B : N-bit signed multiplier
+  - B : N-bit signed multiplier

-Outputs
+**Outputs**

-  P : (M+N)-bit signed product
+  - P : (M+N)-bit signed product

 **Theory**

 Signed multiplication in two’s complement representation requires special handling of the most significant bits (MSBs):

- ** Partial Products**
+ **Partial Products**

-    Each bit of B is ANDed with each bit of A to generate a partial product.
+    - Each bit of B is ANDed with each bit of A to generate a partial product.

-    The MSBs of A and B are adjusted to handle negative numbers correctly.
+    - The MSBs of A and B are adjusted to handle negative numbers correctly.

-    Two’s Complement Adjustment:
+    - Two’s Complement Adjustment:

-    In two’s complement, negative numbers have the MSB set to 1.
+    -* In two’s complement, negative numbers have the MSB set to 1.

-    During multiplication, partial products involving MSBs are modified:
+    * During multiplication, partial products involving MSBs are modified:

-    If only one operand’s MSB is 1, invert the other operand’s bits.
+    * If only one operand’s MSB is 1, invert the other operand’s bits.

-    If both MSBs are involved, apply correction terms to avoid overflow.
+    * If both MSBs are involved, apply correction terms to avoid overflow.

-    After summing all partial products, additional correction terms are added to produce the correct signed product.
+    - After summing all partial products, additional correction terms are added to produce the correct signed product.

-    Final Product:
+    - Final Product:

-    The sum of shifted partial products plus correction terms gives the correctly signed result P.
+    * The sum of shifted partial products plus correction terms gives the correctly signed result P.

-    This ensures that multiplication works for all positive and negative inputs correctly.
+    * This ensures that multiplication works for all positive and negative inputs correctly.

 **Schematic**